 Partially execute a model:¶

-Sometimes you may want to obtain an intermediate tensor inside a model.
+Sometimes you may want to obtain an intermediate tensor inside a model, such as the input of certain layer, the output before post-processing.
 Since there are typically hundreds of intermediate tensors, there isn’t an API that provides you the intermediate result you need.
 You have the following options:

 Write a (sub)model.
 Following the tutorial, you can rewrite a model component (e.g. a head of a model), such that it does the same thing as the existing component, but returns the output you need.

 Partially execute a model.
 You can create the model as usual, but use custom code to execute it instead of its

 forward().
 For example, the following code obtains mask features before mask head.